Revizor: Testing Black-box CPUs against Speculation Contracts: Design and Implementation

 \subsection{Executor}

+The executor has three tasks: (1) collect hardware traces when executing test cases on the CPU (\chref{meth-htraces}), (2) set the microarchitectural context for the execution (\chref{meth-nondeterminism}), and (3) eliminate measurement noise (\chref{meth-noise}).

-The executor's task is to collect hardware traces for test cases and inputs executed on a real CPU.
-It involves the following steps: \begin{enumerate} \item Load the test case into a dedicated region of memory, \item Set memory and registers according to the inputs, \item Prepare a side-channel attack (e.g., prime cache lines), \item (Optional) Prime the microarchitectural state in an attempt to reset it to a known state, \item Invoke the test case, \item Measure the microarchitectural changes (e.g., probe cache lines) with a side-channel attack and record them, thus producing a hardware trace. \end{enumerate} The executor repeats the algorithm for each test case, and the measurement (steps 2--6) for all inputs, thus collecting a hardware trace for each test case-input pair.
+\myparagraph{Collecting hardware traces} To collect traces we employ methods used by side-channel attacks, but in a fully controlled environment.
+This allows us to record hardware traces corresponding to the measurements of a powerful worst-case attacker, and spot all consistently-observed leaks via the microarchitectural state.
+The process involves the following steps: \begin{enumerate} \item Load the test case into a dedicated region of memory, \item Set memory and registers according to the inputs, \item Prepare the side-channel (e.g., prime cache lines), \item Invoke the test case, \item Measure the microarchitectural changes (e.g., probe cache lines) via the side-channel, thus producing a trace. \end{enumerate}

+The measurement (steps 2--5) repeats for all inputs, thus producing a hardware trace for each test case-input pair.

-Our executor implementation supports several attack modes, each corresponding to a different threat model: \begin{asparaitem} \item In \emph{Prime +Probe}~\cite{Osvik2006}, \emph{Flush +Reload}~\cite{Yarom14}, and \emph{Evict +Reload}~\cite{Gruss2015} modes, the executor uses the corresponding attack on L1D cache and avoids faults during measurements.
-These modes correspond to an attacker that can only passively observe the victim. \item In \emph{*+Assist} mode, the executor extends each of the modes above to include microcode assists.
-To this end, the executor clears the ``Accessed'' page table bit for one of the pages accessible by the test cases such that the first store or load to this page triggers an assist.
-This mode corresponds to a more powerful attacker that can partially manipulate the execution environment. \end{asparaitem}
+Our implementation supports several measurement modes: \begin{itemize} \item \emph{Prime +Probe}~\cite{Osvik2006}, \emph{Flush +Reload}~\cite{Yarom14}, and \emph{Evict +Reload}~\cite{Gruss2015} modes use the corresponding attack on L1D cache. \item In \emph{*+Assist} mode, the executor includes microcode assists.
+It clears the ``Accessed'' bit in one of the accessible pages such that the first store or load triggers an assist~\footnote{Microcode assist is a situation when the CPU redirects the control to an internal microcode routine to execute a complex operation, such as setting a page table bit.}. \end{itemize}

-\begin{example} When the executor receives the test case (\figref{test-case-raw}), it loads the binary and initializes the registers with inputs.
-Next, it mounts a Prime+Probe attack (as specified in the configuration): it evicts the cache lines that map to the test case memory, executes the test case, and then reads the eviction set while monitoring cache misses.
-Each miss exposes a memory access of the test case.

-The attack produces a hardware trace consisting of a sequence of bits, each representing whether a cache set has been touched by a memory access of the test case.
-The following is an example trace (representing the first 32 cache sets) that shows memory accesses to cache sets 5, 14, and 32: \texttt{00001000000001000000000000000001} \end{example}
+\begin{example} The hardware trace corresponding to running executor in L1D Prime+Probe mode is a sequence of bits, each representing whether a specific cache set was accessed by the test case or not.
+E.g., the following trace indicates observed memory accesses to sets 0,4,5: \texttt{10001100000000000000000000000000} \end{example}